rackerlabs/docs-starter-kit-external/docs/template-api-guide/general-api-info/faults.rst

 The ``serviceFault``, and by extension all other faults, includes ``message`` and ``details``  elements that contain strings that describe the nature of the fault.
-It also contain a ``code``  attribute that represents the HTTP response code.
+It also contains a ``code``  attribute that represents the HTTP response code.
 The ``code`` attribute of the fault is for  the convenience of the caller, who can retrieve the response code from the HTTP response headers or directly from the fault object.
 Note that the ``serviceFault`` is not